 We implemented the find operation in the Fibonacci heap.
 This operation is given a node and finds it in the Fibonacci heap.
 This operation is antithetical to the point of the Fibonacci heap.
 When we used it, this operation was so time consuming that the original version of Dikstra’s algorithm ran twice as fast as the version with the Fibonacci heap.

-Showing these results at the Hacker School demo day was kind of disappointing and kind of funny.
+Showing these results at the Recurse Center demo day was kind of disappointing and kind of funny.
 However, both these feelings were tempered - no, obliterated - by the warm, relieved afterglow of finishing the Fibonacci heap.